VS

 Salt, Fat, Acid, Heat win rate: 46.4%

-Fans love Salt, Fat, Acid, Heat for its unique approach to cooking based on understanding the four fundamental elements that make food delicious.
-Its engaging writing and practical insights resonate with readers looking to elevate their cooking skills.
+Fans love Salt, Fat, Acid, Heat for its unique approach to cooking, focusing on the four fundamental elements that make food taste good.
+The book's practical tips and engaging writing style, paired with hand-drawn illustrations, really resonate with those looking to deepen their cooking skills.